LUXER ONE BLOG

 4. Staff Involvement

 Automated systems significantly reduce staff workload.
-Communities aiming for maximum labor savings often choose lockers or smart rooms with automated workflows.
+Communities aiming for maximum labor savings often choose lockers or package rooms with automated workflows.

 5. Resident Experience